 Alignment with the 1.5°C target

 At Swiss Re, we believe that engagement with the real economy is an integral part of our contribution to limiting global warming to 1.5°C. In 2020, we implemented our newly developed Engagement Framework, to support our investee companies in strengthening their business performance and achieving shared long-term goals for responsible investing.
-For more information on our engagement approach, please refer to the Voting and Engagement section.
+For more information on our engagement approach, please refer to the Stewardship (Voting and Engagement) section.

 As part of our climate strategy we consider investment opportunities that enable a net-zero emissions economy, such as green bonds, renewable energy infrastructure loans or green real estate.